-Online reviews of your business can be very powerful – both in the positive and negative sense.
-If you were trying to choose between two local businesses, would you choose the one with 2 negative reviews, or the one with 3 positive reviews and 2 negative?
+Online reviews of your business can be very powerful, both in the positive and negative sense.
+If you were trying to choose between two local businesses, would you choose the one with two negative reviews, or the one with three positive reviews and two negative?
 Reviews can often be the deciding factor on a decidedly thin line.

 By using Google My Business, you have the ability to respond to both negative and positive reviews.
 If you receive a positive review, you can thank the customer for their feedback, which may encourage repeat custom.

 Likewise, if you receive a negative review complaining of a faulty item, a speedy response which acknowledges the issue, with an action to rectify the problem will look good for potential customers who are browsing similar businesses.
 In fact, any response is better than no response when it comes to online reviews: by picking up on customer feedback, you are telling the potential customer that you are open for business and are proactive in keeping customers happy.

 A great way to obtain positive reviews for your business is to send an email request to repeat customers, asking if they’d like to leave a review for you.
 If you deal with customers on your premises, such as in a shop or car garage, then simply ask your repeat customers in person.
 Most people who are buying from you on a frequent basis should be happy to help you out.